What is coltan? Here are five key facts about coltan you need to know, including where it’s mined, what it’s used for and why it’s important.

 The US Geological Survey lists Brazil, Canada and Australia as the leading producers of tantalum and niobium mineral concentrates.
 However, in terms of mined tantalum production, Rwanda comes in first place (even though it’s an open secret that much of Rwanda’s mineral production comes from other countries), followed by the DRC.
 In these countries, coltan is often mined through artisanal operations.

-2. Coltan provides the tantalum used in smartphones
+2. What is coltan?
+It provides the tantalum used in smartphones

 About two-thirds of tantalum is used to construct electronic capacitors, a fundamental component of cell phones and other electronics.
 Tantalum has contributed hugely to the miniaturization of handheld electronic devices as it allows electricity to be stored in small capacitors.
 In other words, coltan is a key component of modern life.